 - The catheter inserted into your urethra might be contaminated

-- The catheter might injure your urethra, which can increase your risk of developing your infection
+- It might injure your urethra, which can increase your risk of developing your infection

 - The catheter might come into contact with fecal bacteria